MekAkUActOR/RowHammer/Paper Review/ISCA__2014__Flipping-Bits-in-Memory-Without-Accessing-Them-An-Experimental-Study-of-DRAM-Disturbance-Errors.md

 ## Summary

-This paper was the first to expose the phenomenon of ***Disturbance Errors***, a kind of unexpected *bit-flips*, in modern commodity DRAM and other memory/storage tochnologies.
+This paper was the first to expose the phenomenon of ***Disturbance Errors***, a kind of *bit-flips*, in modern commodity DRAM and other memory/storage technologies.
 This phenomenon has become more and more obvious with the DRAM process technology scaling down to smaller dimensions.
 Malicious attackers can exploit it to break the ***memory isolation*** ***security principle*** to cast great threat on computer system.

-Disturbance Error is mainly caused by voltage fluctuations on an wordline, which injects noise into an adjacent wordline through **electromagnetic coupling**, **bridges**, and/or **hot-carrier injection**. *Repeated toggling of a DRAM row’s wordline* stresses inter-cell coupling effects that accelerate charge leakage from nearby rows.
-Such a cell **loses too much charge** before *refresh*, it experiences a disturbance error.
+Disturbance Error is mainly caused by voltage fluctuations on a wordline, which injects noise into an adjacent wordline through **electromagnetic coupling**, **bridges**, and/or **hot-carrier injection**. *Repeated toggling of a DRAM row’s wordline* stresses inter-cell coupling effects that accelerate charge leakage from nearby rows.
+When such a cell **loses too much charge** in a *refresh* interval, it experiences a disturbance error.

 This paper carried out detailed experiments to explore the **properties** of disturbance errors in all aspects.
 Here are some important results.

 - DRAM disturbance errors are caused by **the repeated opening/closing of a row**, *not* by column reads or writes.
-- Disturbance Errors are widespread.
+- Disturbance Errors are widespread across DRAM types and vendors.
 - **Access Pattern Dependence**: the shorter RI (refresh interval), the fewer errors; the longer AI (activation interval), the fewer errors; the fewer activations (RI/AI), the fewer errors.
 - **Address Correlation**: an aggressor and its victims are likely to have consecutive row-addresses.
-- **Data Pattern Dependence**: Except for rare exceptions, every other victim cell had an error in **just a single preferred direction** (**leakage**).
+- **Data Pattern Dependence**: except for rare exceptions, every other victim cell had an error in **just a single preferred direction** (**leakage**).
-- Sensitivity Results: Errors are Mostly **Repeatable**; Victim Cells $\ne$ Weak Cells; Not Strongly Affected by Temperature (but affected).
+- Sensitivity Results: errors are mostly **repeatable**; victim cells $\ne$ weak cells; not strongly affected by temperature (but affected).

 This paper also proposed some mitigations against disturbance error and discuss their feasibility.
 The most recommended one is ***PARA*** (probability-triggering-refresh mechanism).